omnistreams/omnistreams-spec/README.md

 You can think of omnistreams as an attempt to generalize node streams to work in any language, and over a network.

-The following pseudocode outlines the primary interfaces:
+The following pseudocode outlines the primary interfaces.

+Core streams:

 ```
 interface ConsumerStream<ItemType> {